AIYA is comprised of an Executive Committee with members in both Australia and Indonesia, who set the strategic direction of AIYA as a whole.

 Clarice’s passion for Indonesia began in 2007 when she started studying Indonesian language.
-She is a recent graduate of Monash University, completing an Honours degree in Indonesian Syntax and is a current Victorian Government Hamer Scholar at the University of Indonesia.
-Alongside this, she is a research assistant in the School of Languages, Literatures, Cultures and Linguistics at Monash University as the editorial assistant of the International Journal of Language and Culture.
-Clarice has studied in both Malaysia and Indonesia and her professional experience includes Udayana University, the Australia-Indonesia Centre and the Indonesian Feminist Journal.
+She is a recent graduate of Monash University, completing an Honours degree in Indonesian morphosyntax and is a recipient of the Victorian Government Hamer Scholarship to the University of Indonesia.
+She is currently working at the Victorian Government Business Office in Jakarta and is also a research assistant in the School of Languages, Literatures, Cultures and Linguistics at Monash University as the editorial assistant of the International Journal of Language and Culture.
 Clarice is passionate about the Australia-Indonesia relationship and believes that AIYA plays a great role in its development at a grass-roots level.
 Before moving to Jakarta, Clarice was the AIYA Victoria Chapter President.

 Natasha Burrows — Director, Communications

 Natasha works as Alumni Coordinator at the United States Consulate General Sydney.
 Her deep affinity with Indonesia developed through research and work the country.
 In 2014, Natasha was a part of the Australian Volunteers for International Development program, working as Communications Officer for the Australian Consortium for ‘In-Country’ Indonesian Studies (ACICIS).
 In 2013 Natasha completed Honours at the Department of Government and International Relations in the University of Sydney, writing about democratisation and governance in Indonesia with a focus on flooding in Jakarta.
 She is currently studying a Masters of Communication Management at UTS.

 Sally Hill — Director, National Australian Indonesian Language Awards